sablierapp/sablier/docs/providers/docker.md

 If the container defines a Healthcheck, then it will check for healthiness before stating the `ready` status.

-If the containers does not define a Healthcheck, then as soon as the container has the status `started`
+If the containers do not define a Healthcheck, then as soon as the container has the status `started`